blizzlike-org/wowpasswd/README.md

 ## example client

-the example client creates `s` and `v` values that can be insert into account table of the realmd database.
+the example client creates `s` and `v` values that can be inserted into account table of the realmd database.

     > ./wowpasswd johndoe